Zefyro/Forced-Growth/README.md

 This datapack is unsupported on all Bukkit-derivatives.
 Additionally, the installation procedure needs to be altered to work with Bukkit-derivatives.

 This datapack is incompatible with EssentialsX and similar plugins.

+## Features

+This datapack aims to bring back forced growth which were removed in [snapshot 20w12a](https://www.minecraft.net/en-us/article/minecraft-snapshot-20w12a) [[MC-113809]](https://bugs.mojang.com/browse/MC-113809).

+Everything is toggleable so you can change it to suit your needs.